andreasonny83/RhythmicExcellence/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

+## License

+The code and the documentation are released under the [MIT License](http://andreasonny.mit-license.org).

+## Changelog

+## 1.1.5
+* Introducing Wordpress Capistrano Boilerplate
+* New Gulp task runner in substitution of Grunt<br>
+2016.02.21

+## 1.1.4
+* minor improvements and bug fixes<br>
+2016.02.05

+## 1.1.3
+* Code optimisation
+* Rewrote Grunt script
+* CSS and JavaScript minimised and compressed
+* Image optimised and removed the old unused ones
+* Security improved on server side and with .htaccess
+* Map module is now initialised only where a map is preset to avoid generating unwanted js errors on the page
+* Footer share button redesigned for a better responsive design support
+* Removed the default link on media images attached on WordPress
+* Code optimised around the website
+* Other minor improvement

+## 1.0.1
+* Grunt and SASS implementation
+* From this version, the project will use Grunt and SASS
+* Please, read the Grunt section in this file for more informations

+## 1.0
+* Initial commit